5 Warning Signs of Orthorexia in Athletes

 Athletes often expend a high number of calories through practices, competitions, strength training and conditioning, as well as normal daily activities.
 When daily caloric expenditure exceeds dietary intake of calories from foods and beverages an imbalance occurs.

-Thus, the disordered eating patterns associated with orthorexia, which contribute to calorie imbalance, are a concern for athletes.
+Thus, the disordered eating patterns associated with orthorexia, which contribute to calorie imbalance and underfueling, are a concern for athletes.

 Relative Energy Deficiency in Sport RED-S